 Endometriosis can cause painful periods, cramps, and heavy menstrual bleeding.
-Home remedies can provide relief by controlling inflammation, relaxing the muscles, and improving overall health.
+Home remedies may help ease endometriosis pain by controlling inflammation, relaxing the muscles, and improving overall health.

-Endometrial tissue gets thicker at the start of a woman’s period and sheds during menstruation.
-When the tissue located outside of the uterus starts to drop away, it can cause pain, cramping, or scar tissue.
+Endometrial tissue gets thicker at the start of a period and sheds during it.
+In someone with endometriosis, the endometrial-like tissue elsewhere in the body also starts to drop away during this time.
+This can cause pain and cramping, and scar tissue may form.

-Taking a warm bath, or placing a heating pad or hot water bottle on the lower abdomen can help to relax cramping pelvic muscles, which should reduce pain.
+Taking a warm bath or placing a heating pad or hot water bottle on the lower abdomen can help relax cramping pelvic muscles and reduce pain.

-This is a common treatment for menstrual cramps that can offer immediate relief.
+This is common remedy for menstrual cramps that

 2. Pelvic massage